Merkel: Nord Stream 2 is 'political'

 The Nord Stream 2 consortium, a Gazprom vehicle, did not react to Merkel's comments.

-Its website noted that Finland recently granted a permit for Nord Stream 2 to go through its economic zone in the Baltic Sea, with permits pending from Denmark and Sweden.
+Its website noted that Finland had granted a permit for Nord Stream 2 to go through its economic zone in the Baltic Sea, with permits pending from Denmark and Sweden.

-The pipeline's EU backers also promoted it on economic grounds.
+The pipeline's EU financers also promoted it on economic grounds.

 "It's not that Europe should buy Nord Stream gas, but that it could buy it - it's a buyer's market," Thilo Wieland, a board member at German firm Wintershall, said in an op-ed in Danish newspaper Altinget.dk on Tuesday.